HEALING THE WOUNDS OF TRAUMA

 Trauma and C-PTSD in childhood often results in feelings of low self-esteem, shame and hopelessness.

-People with Complex trauma often blame themselves, because they feel like they are “not good enough” and somehow wrong or unloveable.
+People with Complex trauma often blame themselves, because they feel like they are “not good enough” and are somehow wrong or unloveable.

 Survivors of childhood trauma usually feel like something’s “not quite right.”